shadowfaxthewhitehorse/tableauvizs/0_README.txt

 - a first set of photos of shops in China, done as part of visualization work for a firm.
 - a second set of other photographs taken in China, also done as part of visualization work for a firm.

 If you need the code for Bokeh and/or access to the Tableau workbooks, please contact me directly.
+These files were generated as part of larger projects involving significant modeling.
+For example, the stock visualizations were generated as part of a project done for the lab associated with a leading newspaper in India (just like Walmart Inc. has Walmart Labs, this newspaper also has a lab associated with it.)
+Modeling work included time-series modeling of stock data to generate predictions.
+Other modelling work included generating recommendations for movies.

 NOTES:

 1. E series (that is, files with the prefix E0, E1, et cetera): these files comprise the output of Bokeh code for the visualization of stock price data.
 Stock prices of selected stocks are compared against each other.
 Software used: Bokeh, Google Colab.

-2. A1 series: a visualization of Indian Parliamentary Election results.
+2. A1 series (that is, files with the prefix A1): a visualization of Indian Parliamentary Election results.
 Software used: Bokeh, Google Colab, IDLE.

-3. 9 series: a visualization of trigonometric curves.
+3. 9 series (that is, files with the prefix 9): a visualization of trigonometric curves.
 Software used: Bokeh, Google Colab.

 4. A2 series: a visualization of trigonometric curves.
 Software used: Bokeh, Google Colab.